murex/EventStormingJournal/_posts/2025-03-14-remote-event-storming-your-step-by-step-preparation-guide.markdown

 ### ⏹️Get the right tool

-You need a tool with an “Infinite design board” and a great user experience.
+You need **a tool with an “Infinite design board” and a great user experience**.
 We’ve had success with Miro.
 Mural also has a good reputation.
 Here are alternatives you should AVOID:

 - Online Slides.
 You can run successful remote workshops with online slides like Google Slides.
 Yet, these tools lack an “infinite design board” of Event Storming.
 - Microsoft Whiteboard’s UX is too clumsy (at the time of this writing) to run a long workshop like Event Storming.